nordeck/matrix-widget-toolkit/docs/adrs/adr007-events-validation.md

 ## Context

-Widgets are using Matrix events that are defined in Matrix specification and as well custom events that are created and used by other custom matrix clients or widgets.
+Widgets can use Matrix events that are defined in the Matrix specification, as well as custom events that might be created and used by other custom Matrix clients or widgets.

 Matrix specification states that events should be considered as untrusted data.
 This applies both to Matrix and custom events.